DFHack/dfhack/docs/plugins/cleaners.rst

     ``--snow``, ``--item``, or ``--grass``.
 ``-u``, ``--units``
     Clean all contaminants off of units in the selected area.
 Not affected by map options that specify spatter types (e.g., snow).
-They will always be completely cleaned.
+Units will always be completely cleaned.
 ``-i``, ``--items``
     Clean all contaminants off of items in the selected area (including those